ndesmic/geo/README.md

 # Geo

-A WebGPU (a possibly others) 3D engine.
+A WebGPU (and possibly others) 3D engine.

 ### Running